About the ExxonMobil Dental Plan

 The Dental PPO

 You can visit any dentist – but save when you choose a dentist who participates in the Aetna Dental PPO network.
-The negotiated rates for the dentist's services are always within reasonable and customary (R&C) limits and generally lower than rates charged by non-network dentists which helps you maximize your annual plan benefit by paying less out of pocket for covered services.
+The negotiated rates for the dentist's services are generally within reasonable and customary (R&C) limits and generally lower than rates charged by non-network dentists which helps you maximize your annual plan benefit by paying less out of pocket for covered services.
 See Dental PPO.

 Covered and excluded expenses